 Here’s another fantastic chicken recipe.
 This time, it comes from abeautifulplate.com.
 The meal manages to be very familiar and traditional, making it ideal for the fussiest of eaters.
 Despite this, the flavor choice is unusual.
 You’re ending up with a roast chicken that tastes amazing and is going to stand out.

 The recipe does call for a specific combination of vegetables.
 You could easily change these based on what you have at hand, along with the preferences of your family.

 Better For You Barbecue Gluten Free Meatloaf

-Meatloaf is one of the classic choices for kids.
+Meatloaf is one of the classic choices for kids (it also pairs well with many sides).
 Choosing a recipe like this one, from cottercrunch.com, is an essential way to ensure that everyone enjoys the meal.
 This recipe is also versatile and can be made with ground beef, turkey or chicken.
 The gluten free focus means that more people can enjoy the meal.

 Even if you’re not a gluten free diet, this recipe is worth trying out.
 Seriously.
 Lindsay does an amazing job of creating a dish that is packed full of flavor and isn’t dry.
 This is an impressive achievement.
 After all, some meatloaf recipes turn out well, while others simply don’t.

 Focusing on simple food is another common pattern for kids, so why not try this recipe from floatingkitchen.net?
 While these are best considered a side dish, rather than a dinner in their own right, they could easily be served next to a protein-based recipe (like the meatloaf from above).